stvmachine/rick-and-morty-characters-demo/README.md

 - GraphQL query mocking (using MSW or Apollo Client mocks)
 - Integration tests for full user flows

+## Deployment

+This project is automatically deployed to GitHub Pages on every push to the `main` branch.

+- **App**: Available at the repository's GitHub Pages URL (root)
+- **Storybook**: Available at `/storybook` subdirectory

+The deployment is handled by a GitHub Actions workflow:
+- `.github/workflows/deploy-app.yml` - Builds and deploys both the Vite app and Storybook

+### Setting up GitHub Pages

+1. Go to repository Settings > Pages
+2. Under "Source", select "GitHub Actions"
+3. The workflows will automatically deploy on push to `main`

 ## Architecture Decisions

 See the `docs/` directory for Architectural Decision Records (ADRs):